US Confirms China’s New Nuclear Sub Sank in Shipyard

 0:00

-China’s newest nuclear-powered submarine sank in a shipyard near Wuhan earlier this year, according to the Pentagon, representing a setback in one of the Chinese Communist Party’s (CCP) priority goals.
+China’s newest nuclear-powered submarine sank in a shipyard near Wuhan earlier this year, according to U.S. officials, a setback for one of the goals of the Chinese Communist Party (CCP).

-The Wall Street Journal first reported the pierside sinking, which the Pentagon confirmed.
+The Wall Street Journal first reported the pierside sinking, which was later confirmed to The Epoch Times by a Pentagon spokesperson who added that it was unclear whether the submarine was carrying nuclear fuel at the time.
 The submarine is estimated to have sunk between May and June.

 Wuhan is home to two state-backed research institutes and is where China’s submarine research and development takes place.